DexterInd/script_tools/README.md

 On different distributions, Python 3 can only be used with `python3` executable, in which case option `--use-python3-exe-too` is required.

-### Apt-Get Package Options

-The options that can be added for apt-get/deb packages are:

-* `update-aptget` - will run `sudo apt-get update`.
-* `--install-deb-debs` - will run the `sudo apt-get install [dependencies]` command which installs the general dependencies.

 ### Selecting a Branch/Tag to Checkout